Nusantara: Planning and design

 The village office of Bumi Harapan, the existing village in the core area of Nusantara.

 On 23 August 2019, Widodo formally ratified the plan, Widodo made an announcement about moving the capital city to Kalimantan during his state address in parliament seven days earlier.
 In early September 2021, the bill for capital relocation was completed.
 On 29 September 2021, the Widodo administration submitted an omnibus bill for the capital relocation to the House of Representatives (the lower house of Indonesian legislature).
 Amongst many items prescribed in the bill, it contained the plan for the formation of a Capital City Authority (Otorita Ibu Kota Negara), a special agency responsible for the new capital and answering to the President.
 It would regulate how the Capital Authority will manage its funding, taxation, retribution, and assets.

 The National Development Planning Ministry estimated the relocation cost to be and that the government intended to cover 19% of the cost, the remainder coming mainly from public-private partnerships and direct investment by both state-owned enterprises and the private sector.
 At the same time, will be allocated to saving Jakarta from sinking in the next decade, which has also been widely reported as the fundamental underlying cause for the relocation of the capital.
 It was hoped that development of Nusantara would learn lessons from a similar relocation, when Brazil relocated its capital from Rio de Janeiro to Brasília in 1960.

-Trees being planted as the city is designed to be sustainable.